-Myths do exist in the auto transport industry.
-And what is a myth?
-A myth is a common misconception we believe it’s true because other people do.
+Myths exist in every industry.
+They do exist the auto transport industry as well.
+What is a myth?
+It is a common misconception we may believe to be true because other people do.

 However, we should never assume things.
-Assumption is not based on facts.
-People should do some research and check some facts before assuming.
-Or even better, when it comes to auto transport, just call the company and ask your questions.
-Here I will bust some popular myths about car shipping.
+Assumption is often not based on facts.
+We should do some research and check all necessary facts before deeming something as true or false.
+And when it comes to myths about auto transport, the easiest thing is to contact some of the best car shipping companies and ask questions.

 When you have never shipped a car before you simply don’t know what is true.
-But I will tell you.
-The most cost effective method of car shipping is the door-to-door service.
+The most cost-effective method of auto transport is the door-to-door vehicle delivery.
 The fact is that terminal-to-terminal shipping might save gas and money to the carrier, but not to the customer.

-Terminals often charge additional fee to keep your car in storage until you come to pick it up.
-Moreover, you have to get to the terminal somehow, meaning additional driving and costs, and often these terminals are in the outskirts of the city.
+Terminals often charge an additional fee to keep your car in storage until you pick it up.
+Moreover, you have to get to the terminal somehow.
+It implies additional driving and costs, and often these terminals are in the outskirts of the city.
 Consequently, door-to-door car shipping is cheaper than terminal to terminal.

 This is a fast debunk.
-Terminal to terminal auto transport does not delay shipping.
-The time for delivery depends completely on the customers’ availability to pick up their car from the terminal.
+Terminal-to-terminal auto transport does not delay shipping.
+The delivery time depends completely on the customers’ availability to pick up their car from the terminal.

-Myth #3: Avoid auto transport brokers and only deal with carriers!
+Myth #7: Avoid auto transport brokers and only deal with carriers

 This is just some of the most ridiculous advice.
 Many companies are both carriers and brokers, but most often companies are either carriers or brokers.